 Each course is unique and requires different activities to be completed.
 To obtain a certificate, you must successfully complete all the activities in a course.
-This guide will describe how to complete a video activity.

 The video is not marked as completed